buddyfavors/autorenter-nodeexpress-api/readme.md

 ## Development Environment Setup ##

-Use the Docker Quickstart Terminal to run the following commands from the project's root directory:
+Use a terminal - *must be the Docker Quickstart Terminal if on Windows or Mac* - to run the following commands from the project's root directory:

 ```
 docker build -t aur-api-image:latest .